 Notification to Applicants

-Incomplete or erroneous applications will be rejected and returned with an explanatory letter outlining the reason(s) for rejection.
-Rejected applications must be re-submitted in their entirety--with any corrections completed-- by the published submission deadline in order to be accepted.
-Applicants submitting complete applications will be notified by mail (referred to as a notification letter) as to their scheduled entrance examination date, time, and location.
+Incomplete or erroneous online applications will be rejected until all corrections are completed before submission.
+Online applications must submitted by the published submission deadline in order to be accepted.
+Applicants submitting complete applications will be notified by mail (referred to as a notification letter) and/or email as to their scheduled entrance examination date, time, and location.